 3. Notice of purpose and effect of proposed local law — s.
 3.12(2)

-For the purpose of section 3.12, the person presiding at a council meeting is to give notice of the purpose and effect of a local law by ensuring that —
+For the purpose of section 3.12 of the Act, the person presiding at a council meeting is to give notice of the purpose and effect of a local law by ensuring that —

 (a) the purpose and effect of the proposed local law is included in the agenda for that meeting; and